angelo-martinovic/bmm/README.rst

 *******
 Recommendation: use QT creator to import the project.

+*Requirements*:
-*Requirements*: openCV version 2 (tested only with opencv 2.4).
+1. OpenCV version 2 (tested only with opencv 2.4).
 Create a symbolic link to the compiled openCV in the BMM_cpp/ folder and name it opencv2.4/
+2. Boost libraries, specifically 'system', 'filesystem', 'program_options' and 'serialization'.
+3. OpenMP

 In the BMM_cpp/ folder of the repository, create three subfolders (or symbolic links): images/, labels/ and groundTruth/.